Argyle-Prebuilds/employer-search/README.md

 Employer Search uses Argyle’s database along with the Fortune 10k and the IRS’s registered payroll service providers, powering an in-line employer name auto-complete field.
 With this repository, you control and customize the data that matters most to you.

-You can try out the Employer Search demo [here](https://prebuild.argyle.com/employersearch) and learn more about its features here (link to docs to be added).
+You can try out the [Employer Search demo](https://prebuild.argyle.com/employersearch) and learn more about the features [here](https://docs.argyle.com/guides/docs/employer-search).

 ## Getting Started